5-Second Films: History

+Dude Bro Party Massacre III

-In May, 2013, the core members again decided to expand the concept further.
-The 5SF Dude Bro Party Massacre III, realized in 2009, was a parody of 1980s slasher films, turning the genre on its head by changing the victims of the killer to men, instead of women.
+Dude Bro Party Massacre III, created in 2009, was a parody of 1980s slasher films, changing the victims of the killer to men, instead of women.
 The next year, the idea returned to the cast, who made it into a fake trailer.
 In May 2013, the cast launched a Kickstarter to make Dude Bro Party Massacre into a feature-length film.
 By July of that year, the Kickstarter raised over $240,000.
 Producer Keith Calder of Snoot Entertainment matched the Kickstarter money, putting the budget for the film close to $500,000.
 Production began in January 2014 in Los Angeles and Big Bear, CA, and included performances from frequent 5SF guest stars Patton Oswalt, Andrew W.K., Greg Sestero from the cult film The Room, and Larry King.
 Production wrapped on June 23, 2014, and Dude Bro Party Massacre III made its world premiere at the Los Angeles Film Festival in June 2015.
 Bloody Disgusting called it "hysterical", IndieWire called it an "Instant Cult Classic", and Ain't It Cool News praised DBPM3 for its "murderously great horror satire".